-JBS USA and the Debtors believe that the offer and sale of both the New PPC Common Stock and the JBS USA Common Stock under the circumstances provided in the Plan and summarized above will satisfy the requirements of section 1145(a) of the Bankruptcy Code.
-Under the terms of the SPA, the Debtors and the Plan Sponsor have agreed to seek a finding of the Bankruptcy Court in the Confirmation Order that the offer and sale of both the New PPC Common Stock and the JBS USA Common Stock will satisfy the requirements of section 1145(a) of the Bankruptcy Code.
+JBS USA and the Debtors believe that the potential exchange of Reorganized PPC common stock foroffer and sale of both the New PPC Common Stock and the JBS USA Common Stock under the circumstances provided in the Plan and summarized above will satisfy the requirements of section 1145(a) of the Bankruptcy Code.
+Under the terms of the SPA, the Debtors and the Plan Sponsor have agreed to seek a finding of the Bankruptcy Court in the Confirmation Order that this potential exchange of the offer and sale of both the New PPC Common Stock and the JBS USA Common Stock will satisfy the requirements of section 1145(a) of the Bankruptcy Code.